SESYNC-ci/sesync-ci.github.io/blog/_drafts/2020-11-05-shiny-accessibility.md

 Another design consideration is the order in which fields get highlighted when navigating by keyboard instead of a mouse (i.e. using the tab key).
 By default, elements are navigated based on their order in the code source.
 You can override the order using the html tag [tabindex](https://www.w3.org/WAI/GL/wiki/Creating_Logical_Tab_Order_with_the_Tabindex_Attribute) which can be accomplished with the function `tagAppendAttributes()`.

 For more advanced control beyond what is possible with standard HTML tags, [ARIA attributes](https://webaim.org/techniques/aria/) can be used to more precisely define what certain user interface elements do and their current status.
 In many cases these labels have already been incorporated into the source code for Shiny's user inputs.
 For example, using a `dateInput` widget now employs an ARIA-compliant solution that doesn't require clicking with a mouse[^3].
+The [WAVE](https://wave.webaim.org/) tool described above can help determine whether there are features in your app that could be improved.

 For more details, check out the design section of the book Engineering Production-Grade Shiny apps [here](https://engineering-shiny.org/matters.html#web-accessibility) or look through the issues and pull requests regarding accessibility on [shiny's GitHub page](https://github.com/rstudio/shiny/labels/Type%3A%20Accessibility).